1 From Functions to Simple Objects

 > (counter 'dec) 0

-Here, instead of writing each method body in place in the lambda, we use internal defines.
-Also note that we use the dot notation for the arguments of the lambda: this enables the function to receive one argument (the cmd) as well as zero or more extra arguments (available in the body as a list bound to args).
+We use the dot notation for the arguments of the dispatch function: this enables the function to receive one mandatory argument (the msg) as well as zero or more optional arguments (available in the body as a list bound to args).

 Let’s try that: